-Company Description: Microsoft is the world's largest software company, develops PC software, including the Windows operating system and the Office application suite.
+Company Description: Microsoft, the world's largest software company, develops PC software, including the Windows operating system and the Office application suite.

 Fair Value: In calculating fair value, I consider the NPV MMA Differential Fair Value along with these four calculations of fair value, see page 2 of the linked PDF for a detailed description:

 3. Avg.
 P/E Price

 4. Graham Number

 MSFT is trading at a discount to only 1.) above.
 The stock is trading at a 6.9% discount to its calculated fair value of $31.36.
 MSFT earned a Star in this section since it is trading at a fair value.